RGB123/Climate-Search-Engine/Readme.txt

 # SOURCES & DEPENDENCIES
 # ----------------------
 #
+# I do not take credit for the data gathered or generated through use of this program.
+All rights
+# reserved for the respective owners:
+#
 # Climate Data Sources: Weatherbase.com, Weatherspark.com, Wikipedia.org
 # World Map Source: https://upload.wikimedia.org/wikipedia/commons/8/83/Equirectangular_projection_SW.jpg
-# Dependencies: ActivePerl Community Edition, GD::Simple
+# Dependencies: ActivePerl Community Edition, GD::Simple, Windows OS
 #
 # LICENSING
 # ---------
 #
-# TBD soon
+# No license added for the time being.
+All Rights Reserved to Author (Richard Bekeris).
+Commercial/Private use
+# or modification without the Author's consent is prohibited.
 #